 Admission

-Students may enroll in the program without any academic prerequisites.
+Students may enroll into the program without any academic prerequisites.
 However, students will need to be proficient in the English language.
 Also, it is highly recommended that students have had some college experience since all courses will be conducted with college-level academic expectations.

 Students will be enrolled as soon as payment is received on a first-come-first-served basis.
-The initial payment to enroll is $2,890 (Module One course list) and $15 (Student Liability Insurance).
 There is limited seating for this program.

 Licensure & Certification